-The city water in Cuenca is chlorinated, which means it’s drinkable by Americans and Canadians.
+The tap water in Cuenca and several other areas in Ecuador is chlorinated, which means it’s drinkable by Americans and Canadians.
 We found the taste of the water very refreshing; however, some expats choose to drink bottled water out of an abundance of caution.

 The pipes in our neighborhood of El Vergel were all replaced with PVC while we lived there, but much of Cuenca still has old pipes that may not be 100% sealed.

-Whether you choose to drink the tap water or not, it’s still safe to wash your produce in it, which is something we really miss now that we live on the coast.
-We buy 5-gallon jugs of water for drinking and boil water to wash our produce.
-It’s a bit of a hassle, but the beach and sunsets more than compensate!
+Whether you choose to drink the tap water or not, it’s still safe to wash your produce in it in areas that have potable tap water.
+When we lived on the coast in Olón, we bought 5-gallon jugs of water for drinking and boiled tap water to wash our produce.
+It was a bit of a hassle, but the beach and sunsets more than compensated!